bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-v24-bug.md

 Aaron van Wirdum: 00:19:33

-Right.
-Okay.
 Well, there you have it.
-That's why the new release is Bitcoin Core 24.0.0.1 instead of just Bitcoin Core 24.
+That's why the new release is Bitcoin Core 24.0.1 instead of just Bitcoin Core 24.
 You are enlightened, our dear listener.

 ## Additional bug fixes